THE PAPAGAYO BEACHES

 One attractive option is to take a boat taxi from nearby Playa Blanca.
-The Princess Yaiza glass bottom boat sails four times a day dropping people off at Playa de Papagayo and collecting others.
+The Princess Yaiza glass bottom boat sails four times a day dropping people off at Playa de Papagayo and collecting others for the return trip.
 A dingy transfers tourists from offshore to the beach.

 If one chooses to walk, there are options available.
 Coming from Playa Blanca and walking along the beach front one comes to a rocky outcrop adjacent to the Sandos Papagayo Beach Resort.
 This steep outcrop needs to be climbed, and one needs to be careful of tredding on loose rocks, but it is perfectly manageable for anyone of modest agility.
-The alternative is to pass by the Reception of the Beach Resort (the side facing away from the beach) which is a slightly longer walk, but over much gentler ground.
-Either way, once the outcrop is scaled or the hotel is passed, it's a pleasant walk.
+The alternative is to pass by the Reception of the Beach Resort (the side facing away from the beach).
+This is a slightly longer walk, but over much gentler ground.
+Either way, once the seaside outcrop is scaled or the hotel is passed by on the inland side, it's a pleasant walk.
 The distance to the first beach at Papagayo is about 750 metres.

 TOPLESS SUNBATHING AND NATURISM AT PAPAGAYO

 And naturism is legal and also common on some of the more secluded beaches.
-Two or three of the Papagayo beaches are frequented by a high proportion of naturists, and this will be drawn attention to in the sections where each beach is described in turn.
+Two or three of the Papagayo beaches are frequented by a higher than usual proportion of naturists, and this will be drawn attention to in the sections where each beach is described in turn.